Asbestos on Navy Ships

 - USS Tulagi (CVE-72)

-Contact us now to see if you qualify for compensation if you have lung cancer or mesothelioma after being exposed to asbestos on Navy ships.
-You may be eligible even if your ship isn’t listed above.
+Contact us now to get help finding treatments and compensation for your expenses if you have lung cancer or mesothelioma after being exposed to asbestos on Navy ships.

 Asbestos on Frigates

 Frigates helped escort other ships safely to their destinations.
-Over 100 U.S. Navy frigates contained asbestos, putting those who served aboard them at risk of lung cancer later in life.
+Over 100 U.S. Navy frigates contained asbestos, putting those who served aboard them at risk of lung cancer and mesothelioma later in life.

 Some of the frigates that used asbestos included: